 - Before or while wearing contact lenses; those with contacts should only apply the castor oil at night after the contacts have been removed, waiting at least 8-12 hours before inserting the contacts again

-- With any serious eye condition, one should always consult with their doctor before using; this is even more important if one has had a previous eye surgery or is on a prescription eye drop medication
+- With any serious eye condition, always consult with your doctor before using; this is even more important if you have had a previous eye surgery or are on a prescription eye drop medication

-- Avoid using castor oil at the same time as any other eye drops (including OTC eye drops); if other eye drops are needed, one should always allow an 8-12 hour timeframe between the castor oil application and using the other eye drops; if any irritation occurs still, the castor oil should be discontinued
+- Avoid using castor oil at the same time as any other eye drops (including OTC eye drops); if other eye drops are needed, allow an 8-12 hour timeframe between the castor oil application and using the other eye drops; if any irritation occurs even with this prolonged timeframe, the castor oil should be discontinued

 - Do not discontinue any prescription eye drops without consulting with your doctor first